Drinking and hearing loss

 Not only can alcohol use disorder lead to the development of chronic diseases such as high blood pressure, heart disease and stroke, it can also put you at risk for developing hearing loss.
 Here’s how…

-Excessive drinking damages the auditory cortex in the brain, affecting the way your brain processes sound.
+Excessive drinking damages the auditory cortex in the brain, affecting how you hear.
 The auditory nerve is responsible for transferring the auditory information from the sounds we hear in the cochlea of the inner ear to the brain where they are translated.
 So, even though the ears may be functioning properly, the brain may be unable to correctly process the sounds.

 A study by German researchers at the University of Ulm discovered that heavy drinking over a long period of time damages the central auditory cortex, increasing the time it takes to process sound.
 That means you might have trouble hearing people who speak quickly, or distinguishing one voice or sound from another in environments where there is a lot of background noise.